bbacker/taglightswitch/README.md

 for a different time than the original user applying the tags desired.

 ## TODO
+    * change from travisci to github actions (old travisci free mechanism no longer working)
     * install check script somewhere in $PATH
     * package to pypi
     * examples on how to add, change tags from CLI